Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Nixon.

-did I write Nixon or do you?
-Not somebody you'd be off the top of your head, you wouldn't figure out.
-Kissinger's got a pussy again.
+Can I write Nixon?
+Not somebody you'd be off the top of your head, you wouldn't feel.
+Kissinger's got a Possibadon.

-The Jew was a natural spy.
+The Jew is a natural spy.
 I can say that.

 Times are run by these Jews.
 Yeah, yeah.